grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "So fuckin' what?
 You think I fuckin' give a shit?"

-"So I do not believe  you want to die out here just because she is too thick-headed to admit you were right.
-But that is what is going to happen Chips: we are going to sink and die on this ocean right here if you do not help us.
+"So I do not believe you want to die out here just because she is unwilling to ever admit you were right and she made a mistake.
+But that is what is going to happen Chips: we are going to sink and die on this bleak stretch of ocean right here if you do not help us.
 We need you to keep the welds on that patch of yours together.
 Please."

 There was a silence.
 Then a small, filthy hand stuck out from behind the curtain.
 "Give me that food, I'm fucking starving."
 Hemi put the warm bowl of rice into the hand, and it withdrew.
 There was a clinking of the fork for a minute, and then Chips opened the curtain a little so she could look at Hemi and talk to him while she ate.
 That's when she saw Shakes.
 "Who the fuck is that?"